enodsp/IRRIOTA-IoT-Precision-Irrigation-Actinidea/README.md

 ## Google Sheets Structure

 - **Column A**: Date and Time (automatically generated)
-- **Columns B–N**: Sensor readings (Temperature, Humidity, Rainfall, Resistance, Water Tension, Soil Moisture by depth and interpolation)
+- **Columns B–N**: Sensor readings (Temperature, Humidity, Rainfall, Soil Electrical Resistance, Soil Water Tension, Soil Moisture by depth and interpolation)

 ---

 ## Notes

 - All logic for reading, sending, and resetting is **well-documented** and has been **field-tested in a professional kiwi production environment**, under the supervision of an expert agronomic team from a leading fruit company.